huangc28/create-node-server/readme.md

 1. write readme to demonstrate the purpose and the usage of this project.
 2. install more babel plugins to be more complete on js transpiling
 3. setting up typescript
+4. what if user wants to provide it's own .babelrc? we should try to check the existence of user's own .babelrc file and merged with the base babelrc.
-4. use webpack to build production script. babel presets should be generate dynamically. babel-cli does not support reading dynamic content of babel config.
+5. use webpack to build production script. babel presets should be generate dynamically. babel-cli does not support reading dynamic content of babel config.